Top 25 Kelantan Attractions (2023)

 (source: tripadvisor.com.my)

 Melody Beach is regarded as one of the most stunning beaches in Kelantan.
 Located in Bachok (which is near to the capital city), this beach gets very busy over the weekend as many will come to de-stress and unwind.
 Not only that, festivals are also held here quite frequently.
-With many facilities available here such as food stalls, toilets, organised car park, changing room and playground, it is not hard to understand why this is one of the top Kelantan attractions.
+With many facilities available here such as food stalls, toilets, organised car park, changing room and playground, it is not hard to understand why this is one of the top attractions in Kelantan.

 2. Melawi Beach (Pantai Melawi)